hamler-lang/docs/guides/09_DataTypesMapping.md

 - **Tuples** in Hamler are enclosed within parentheses, while **Tuples** in Erlang are enclosed in braces.

-- The maximum length of **Tuples** in Hamler is 7, while no limit in Erlang.
+- The maximum length of **Tuples** in Hamler is 7, while there is no limit in Erlang.

 **Tuples** in Hamler: